capturethemoon/capitalia/README.md

 For people who want to educate themselves about finance and business.

 **Purpose:**
 The purpose of the game is to educate users about different investment options.
-The game also helps users to understand the overall volatility of the stock market.
+The game also helps users to understand the potential volatility of the stock market.

 **Steps of the game:**
 The user chooses a name/type of business.
 They start with $3,000 in the bank.